Bounce23/UTCI/README.md

 the amount of Heat Stress Felt.

 # Inputs
-The paramters for the modelling are:
+The parameters for the modelling are:
 - Air Temperature
 - Radiant Temperature
 - Wind Speed